PARENT COACHING & CONSULTATION

 But now what?

-Consultation for families navigating life after a developmental or neuropsychological evaluation — turning a long list of recommendations into a practical plan for home, school, and daily life.
+Consultation for families navigating life after a developmental, psychological, or neuropsychological evaluation — turning a long list of recommendations into a practical plan for home, school, and daily life.

 CONNECTING THE DOTS